 Shift-Line Force Freezeverb

 This cool little pedal from Russia takes the EHX Freeze concept and adds a modulated, high-feedback reverb along with options of sub/super octaves.
 Together these give the frozen effect ambiance and a nice, modulated quiver, as well as three, exquisitely-tuned freeze effects.
-The only controls are a knob for effect volume (dry is always at unity gain) and a toggle to control the engage footswitch modes: Momentary, Classic on/off or Latch (tap the footswitch to resample).
-Note that this pedal is not intended as a replacement for your reverb and works best early in the chain in conjunction with a reverb late in the chain.
+The only controls are a knob for effect volume (dry is always at unity gain) and a toggle to control the engage footswitch modes: Momentary, Classic on/off or Latch (tap the footswitch to resample in the Momentary and Latch modes).
+Note that this pedal is not intended as a replacement for your reverb and I find it works best early in the chain in conjunction with a reverb late in the chain.

 To change the voices, hold the footswitch while flicking the toggle.
 Reverb Freeze (sustain) is up, Gentle Roar (sub+super octave) is middle and Sub-Freeze (sub octave) is down.